mfm_emu emulates a MFM disk drive. It can use a data file created from a real drive by mfm_read or can create a empty emulation file.

 --drive -d #[,#]

 Drive number to emulate.
 For revision B or C boards specify 0 or 1 or 1,2.
-Use 0 for drive to always be selected (radial select).
 1 and 2 select the first and second jumper block to use for drive select.
 One or two drive numbers may be specified to emulate one or two drives.
-Only one may be specified if drive number is 0.
+Use 0 for drive to always be selected (radial select).
+Very few systems use 0 so you likely don’t want to use 0.
+Only one number may be used if drive number is 0.
 For revision A boards specify the drive number to emulate 1-4.

 First drive specified uses J1.
 The second uses J6.